 It’s a powerful tool for coming up with yet more long tail keywords.

 Uber Suggest basically does the process I described for using Google Auto Suggest but does it on steroids.

 It takes whatever keyword you type in and goes through the alphabet, adding a letter at the end.

 Again, it’s a very powerful tool and will save you masses of time.

 Answer The Public is a really interesting keyword tool and is based much more on semantics, or the rules of meaning, than other keyword tools.

 It combines your root word with prepositions to come up with a huge array of logical possibilities.

 For example, if you type in ‘mens shoes’ Answer The Public combines that keyword with the prepositions ‘how’, ‘are’, ‘where’, ‘which’, ‘who’, ‘what’, ‘when’, and ‘why’, and comes up with categories of suggestions based on those prepositions.

 The keyword Scraper Tool in ScrapeBox basically does the same as Uber Suggest but comes back with much longer lists of keywords.

-Hit Tail is relatively new on the scene and its unique in what it does.
+Hit Tail is new on the scene and it's unique in what it does.